Fiat2U/gpt-3.5-turbo-password-generator/README.md

 ## To Do

-- [ ] Add a new file to the project that contains tests written with `pytest`.
+- [x] Add a new file to the project that contains tests written with `pytest`.
+- [ ] Publish the script on PyPI.

 ## References